Philanthropy

 The St. Anthony’s Young Professionals Council (SAYPC) is a self-governing council of passionate and action-oriented 20- and 30-year olds that serves to extend the reach and capacity of St. Anthony’s.
 Since its inception in March 2015, SAYPC has created and helped execute numerous initiatives and programs, such as educational and fundraiser events, volunteer programs, corporate partnerships, and strategic initiatives leveraging the voice and perspectives of a new generation to change the conversation around poverty and homelessness.

-October 2021 to present
+October 2021 to December 2024

 Spark’s mission was to advance gender equality by engaging the next generation in accessible forms of philanthropy.
 We did this primarily through our participatory grantmaking model.